Eyelash extensions aren’t cheap; period. Given the investment, perhaps you’re wondering about ways to save on the costs of getting lash extensions.

-Having said that, cluster lashes can add significant weight on your lashes which can cause damage.
-We wrote an entire article on why cluster lashes are damaging for your lashes.
+Having said that, cluster lashes can add significant weight to your lashes which can cause damage.
+I wrote an entire article on why cluster lashes are damaging for your lashes.

 Individual Eyelash Extensions

 When it comes to false lashes, some can be reused and others can’t be.
-Individual and cluster lashes aren’t like strip lashes.
-Eyelash extensions are attached one by one to your natural lashes.
-Hence, they don’t come out together.
+Remember that

 - Tymia Yvette (2020).
 Here’s How to Clean Your False Eyelashes the Right Way.
 Retrieved from https://greatist.com/live/how-to-clean-your-false-eyelashes (Accessed on 28 March 2021)